Collective plasma effects of electron-positron pairs in beam-driven QED cascades: Scaling of the laser frequency upshfit

-To verify \eqref{frequp}, we conduct a series of 1D QED-PIC simulations with different electron beam densities, beam energies, and laser intensities.
-The 1D simulations discretize $150\,\mu$m-long box into $48000$ cells.
-Both the envelopes of the electron beam density and the laser intensity have the same Gaussian shape as in the 3D simulations at $y=z=0$.
-The laser pulse parameters are $I_0 = 3\times10^{22}\, \mathrm{Wcm}^{-2}$ (corresponding to $a_0=120$ and $\widetilde{\chi}_e=40$), $w_0 = 2.5\mu$m, and $\tau=50$ fs.
-The 1D simulations neglect transverse effects such as plasma inhomogeneity and laser diffraction, but keep three dimensional particle momenta and currents, which are critical for inducing the laser frequency upshift.

-The results are shown in Fig.~\ref{parascan}.
-The panels (a-b) consider electron beams with varying peak densities and energies colliding with a laser pulse with peak amplitude $a_0=120$ ($\unit[3 \times 10^{22}]{Wcm^{-2}}$), respectively.
-As $\widetilde{\chi}_e \propto \gamma_0$, either increasing beam density or beam energy causes a linear increase of the created pair plasma density, whereas the final gamma factor remains constant at about $a_0$.
-The results are in agreement with \eqref{eqn:ruleofthumb}.
-The maximum frequency upshift shown in Fig.~\ref{parascan}(d), and \ref{parascan}(e) obtained from the wavelet transform also shows decent agreement with Eq.~(\ref{frequp}).
+The scaling relation [Eq.~(\ref{frequp})] is verified through a series of 1D QED-PIC simulations as reported in Ref.~\cite{Qu_QED2021}.
+The data show that increasing either beam density or beam energy causes a linear increase of the created pair plasma density, whereas the final pair Lorentz factor remains constant at about $a_0$.
+They both results in a linear increase of the maximum frequency upshift.

-Figures.~\ref{parascan}(c) and \ref{parascan}(f) scan the laser intensity $I$ from $10^{22}\, \mathrm{Wcm}^{-2}$ ($a_0=70$) to $4\times{}10^{23}\, \mathrm{Wcm}^{-2}$ ($a_0=430$).
-For fixed electron beam energy the quantum parameter changes as $\widetilde{\chi}_e \propto \sqrt{I}$.
-Therefore, we expect the final plasma density $n_p$ to show a similar scaling.
-Figure~\ref{parascan}(f) clearly demonstrates the threshold dependence of the frequency upshift on the laser intensity.
+The effect of higher laser intensity has a threshold dependence.
 When the laser intensity is below $3\times 10^{22} \,\mathrm{W cm}^{-2}$, the pair reflection condition [\eqref{eqn:reflection}] is not satisfied and the cascade does not saturate within the pulse duration, causing minimum laser frequency upshift.
 But above the threshold amplitude, the quantity $n_p/\gamma$ becomes independent of the laser intensity and the laser frequency upshift reaches its maximum value.